-There are a number of bilateral loan agreements in place for the Wheatley RSLs (at the date of this report, for DCH and DGHP).
+There are several bilateral loan agreements in place for the Wheatley RSLs (at the date of this report, for WH East and WH South).
 While the presumption is all new lending will be put in place for the RSLs via WFL 1, from time to time direct bilateral loans may be considered if they provide value for money and/or advantageous commercial terms.
 Bilateral arrangements may also exist in the event that they have been inherited as part of new partnership arrangements.
-In such cases the presumption will be these will be novated, where possible and subject to value for money, to the WFL1 RSL Borrowing Group structure.
+In such cases the presumption is that these loans will be novated, where possible and subject to value for money, to the WFL1 RSL Borrowing Group structure.